-I am a postdoctoral researcher working at the Centre for Ocean Life at the Technical University of Denmark.
+I am a postdoctoral researcher working at the Centre for Ocean Life, a unit of the Technical University of Denmark.
 My research interests lie in community and population ecology.
-I seek to understand how patterns in community composition and species' evolution are shaped by the environment and evolutionary constraints, which jointly determine competitive strategies.
-Understanding communities from the perspective of strategies, or functional traits, allows us to predict what they will look like under completely novel conditions.
-With major environmental changes under way, I believe that this is the most promising approach to understand what the future will look like.
+I study patterns in ecological communities to understand how species' competitive strategies are shaped by their environment and by evolutionary constraints.
+Understanding communities from the perspective of strategies/traits allows us to better understand the fundamental forces shaping communities.
+And with major environmental changes underway, I believe that this is the most promising approach to understand what future ecosystems will look like.

-To this end, I study how phytoplankton functional traits change across space and time - from the Arctic to the Antarctic, and on time scales ranging from hours to decades.
-I try to explain patterns in traits and communities with a combination of statistical & basic machine learning techniques, and use theoretical models, to explore their implications for a changing environment.
+To this end, I study how phytoplankton traits change across space and time - from the Arctic to the Antarctic, and on time scales ranging from hours to decades.
+I try to identify and explain ecological patterns with a combination of statistical & machine learning tools, and subsequently use theoretical models to explore how a changing environment may influence them.